mozilla/persona/docs/AWS_DEPLOYMENT.md

 VMs have two pre-configured users, both which you have passphraseless SSH access to:

-  * `ec2-user` is an acct with full sudo access
+  * `ec2-user` is an account with full sudo access.
-  * `app` is an acct that has no sudo and is the user who recieves and builds code, and starts the servers.
+  * `app` is an account that has no sudo, receives and builds code via git pushes, and runs the application servers.

 Feel free to start a new server, and ssh in as `app` to explore all of the configuration.
 An attempt has been made to isolate as much configuration